shoobyban/filehelper/README.md

 [![Build Status](https://travis-ci.org/shoobyban/filehelper.svg?branch=master)](https://travis-ci.org/shoobyban/filehelper)

 See (limited) tests for example usage.
 This package is used by some other projects, you might find it useful as well, but it's borderline antipattern.

+Main responsibilities:
+* read and write csv
+* unified file read for csv, xml or json with extendible parsing
+* template parsing with handy functions - see tests